millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 {: .reveal .reveal--fade }

 ### What to expect
-1. **Screen** — short sensorimotor checks (eyes, head/eye, joint motion), coordination drills, and functional tasks
+1. **Screen** — short sensorimotor checks (eyes, head/eye, joint motion), coordination exercises, and functional tasks
 2. **Map the limiter** — is the bottleneck **input**, **output**, or **both**?
-3. **Plan** — targeted drills (eye-head work, patterning, tempo/isometrics), joint work/adjustments when appropriate, and simple strength to “set” the change
+3. **Plan** — targeted exercises (eye-head work, patterning, tempo/isometrics), joint work/adjustments when appropriate, and simple strength to “set” the change
 4. **Right-sized homework** — brief “micro-sets” you can fit into your day
 5. **Rechecks** — confirm changes with quick measures so you know what’s helping
 6. **Adjust as needed** — we adapt the plan based on your response and progress